 There’s the home built by Jude and Willem that is surrounded by spring bulbs and wildflowers, as well as the beautiful art produced by the group.
 There’s also the warmth of Jude finding his part in a family.

-The novel’s cruelest moments are when happiness is suddenly extinguished for one character; the most devastation is found in the implications of these moments on the other three.
+The novel’s cruelest moments come when happiness is suddenly extinguished, and the most devastation is found in the implications of these moments on the other three.
 I won’t give any more spoilers than that.